-To support the retrospective focus of the 20th anniversary conference, three speakers will return to SUNY New Paltz who have keynoted in prior conferences.
-Collectively, they will explore how multicultural/social justice education has evolved over the past 20 years, and help us create ideas for forging ahead with our work.
-Each focusing on a different aspect of social justice education, Enid Lee – pedagogy, Christine Sleeter – research, and Stan Karp – policy, will draw on the past and present to help us develop strategies for moving forward in these challenging times for public education.
+To support the retrospective focus of the 20th anniversary conference, three speakers returned to SUNY New Paltz who had keynoted in prior conferences.
+Collectively, they explored how multicultural/social justice education has evolved over the past 20 years, and helped conference participants create ideas for forging ahead with their work.
+Each focusing on a different aspect of social justice education, Enid Lee (pedagogy), Christine Sleeter (research), and Stan Karp (policy) drew on the past and present to help participants develop strategies for moving forward in these challenging times for public education.

 Social Justice Educator Group

 Throughout the Mid-Hudson Valley there are many educators committed to multicultural/ social justice education who are doing meaningful work in their schools addressing diversity issues.
 This work is increasingly difficult because of the pressures of high-stakes testing, other top-down/conservative educational mandates and budget cuts.

 The Social Justice Educator Group supports educators and others who are committed to multicultural/social justice education.
 Like similar groups around the country, the goals of this group include:

 1. Providing a community of support for educators committed to multicultural/social justice education.

 2. Offering a space to share experiences and learn about the successes and struggles of educators in other districts.

 3. Getting new ideas, resources, and materials that will enhance our educational

 4. Providing a base from which to take collective action to work for changes that will support